AnggaR96s/Reforestation/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## I am terrified of elevators.
+I’m going to start taking steps to avoid them.